Pregnancy Trimester 1

 • No period – that at least is a bonus

-4 Weeks pregnant – the tiny being is smaller than a grain of rice
+4 Weeks pregnant –fetus size smaller than a grain of rice

 5 Weeks pregnant – neural tube developing which eventually becomes the brain and spinal cord

 6 Weeks pregnant – Embryo 3mm in length

 7 Weeks pregnant - fetus heart starts to beat; embryo has it’s placenta and the amnio sac.
 The placenta attaches to the wall of the uterus (womb) to get oxygen and nutrients for your baby-to-be!

 8 Weeks pregnant – Embryo 1.3mm (about 1/2inch).
 Large head compared to the body - and the spinal cord looks like a tail.

 Expecting mothers can still have morning sickness (nausea of pregnancy) and feel extremely tired and exhausted.
 You still need to go to the toilet to empty your bladder frequently.
 Breasts are tender and getting bigger, and if you have been eating normally - you may have put on some weight.
 Remember all drugs, alcohol, nicotine, prescription and illegal drugs can permanently damage your unborn baby - so discuss this with your Doctor.

 - sensitive to heat